jillguardian/my-virtual-tour/README.md

   * Maven

 ## Quick Start
-1. Build the project using `mvn install`.
+1. Build the project using `mvn package`.
+2. Run the application in one of two ways:
+   1. Go the `server` directory.
+      ```
+      cd server
+      ```
+      Use the `mvn spring-boot:run` command in your CLI.
-2. Run the web application via `mvn spring-boot:run`.
-Optionally, you can also start the application via `ph.edu.tsu.tour.Application#main(String[])`.
+   2. Optionally, you can also start the application via `ph.edu.tsu.tour.Application#main(String[])`.
 3. Profit!

 Default Credentials:

     Username: admin
     Password: admin

+This account will user and location administrator privileges.

 ## Configuration
 Feel free to modify the `application.properties` file to configure the application to your liking.